Oh, Shenandoah: Landscapes of Diversity — Harpers Ferry

-Featuring 52 masterful landscape paintings by Washington, D.C. based artist Andrei Kushnir, Oh, Shenandoah: Landscapes of Diversity explores the extraordinary beauty of the Shenandoah Valley region and the diverse history of its settlement.
+Featuring 52 masterful landscape paintings by Washington, D.C. based artist Andrei Kushnir, the VMHC past exhibition Oh, Shenandoah: Landscapes of Diversity explored the extraordinary beauty of the Shenandoah Valley region and the diverse history of its settlement.

-VMHC volunteer Kathi Wong recently explored the exhibition and delved into the history of some of its featured works.
-Enjoy her article on the Harpers Ferry area, inspired by Andrei Kushnir's 2010 painting, “Arrival of the Irish Catholics.
+VMHC past volunteer Kathi Wong delved into the history of some of the exhibition's featured works.
+In this article, she examines the history of the Harpers Ferry area, inspired by Andrei Kushnir's 2010 painting, “Arrival of the Irish Catholics.
 Harpers Ferry, West Virginia, from Sandy Hook Road, Maryland.”

 There are few spots on earth prettier than that of Harpers Ferry, the historic village located at the confluence of the Shenandoah and Potomac Rivers.
 Even Thomas Jefferson was impressed, noting it was “perhaps one of the most stupendous scenes in nature” after a visit there with his daughter in 1783.
 Though the town itself is in West Virginia, much of it is located within a national historical park that spills over into Virginia and Maryland.